gasparka/thesis/docs/2_pyha.rst

 All the examples presented in this chapter can be found online HERE, including all the Python sources, unit-tests, VHDL conversion files and Quartus project for synthesis.

-.. todo:: organise examples to web and put link
+.. todo:: organise examples to web and put link, INT usage!

 Introduction
 ------------